tupime-insights/bizwatch_retail/README.md

 # About

-  **Bizwatch Retail** is powerful Point of Sale tool for your retail business whether you are running a pharmacy, supermarket or a restaurant.
+  **Bizwatch Retail** is simple but powerful Point of Sale tool for your retail business whether you are running a pharmacy, supermarket or a restaurant.
   It supports standard POS hardware including receipt printers, cashdraws and barcode scanners.
   With a rich administration dashboard and reporting features, bizwatch brings benefits to managers and staff alike.
-  Stop playing a losing game with Excel and paper books. and even those old retail POS with horrible user interfaces
+  Stop playing a losing game with Excel and paper books. and even those old retail POS with horrible user interfaces..
+It is new dawn 2020

 <img src="https://github.com/tupime-insights/bizwatch_retail/blob/support-plan/assets/bizwatch%20report.JPG?raw=true"
          alt="Bizwatch POS">